Makiyu-py/dotfiles/README.md

 ## Makiyu's Personal Dotfile Manager

-I got frustrated on which dotfile manager I should use so I made my own with my non-existed C++ skills (would not recommend to use since... this is my first C++ program)
+I got frustrated on which dotfile manager I should use so I made my own with my non-existant C++ skills (would not recommend to use since... this is my first C++ program)

 ### Installation